This article was updated on September 17, 2020.

 Democrats call for Verma to resign

-Now, a group of Democrats are even calling for the removal of Verma from her position as head of CMS.
+Now, a group of Democrats is even calling for the removal of Verma from her position as head of CMS.
 Eight Democrats issued a letter to President Trump, including Rep. Joe Kennedy (D-Mass.) and Rep Rosa DeLauro (D-Conn.).

 “She has defied rules, skirted regulations, violated trust, misled Congress, and she must be replaced,” the Democrats wrote.
 “For someone who claims they want to reduce CMS spending, including reining in fraud and abuse, Verma has spent an exorbitant amount of taxpayer dollars for personal use, all to the detriment of CMS beneficiaries and the public,” they added.